 A student, at his / her choosing, may desire to perform two of the above options on a similar topic.
-This is NOT required, but extra credit towards the students final grade will be given for those students wishing to pursue this option.
+This is NOT required, but extra credit towards the student's final grade will be given for those students wishing to pursue this option.
 An example would be as follows.
 A student decides to perform a retrospective chart review on all trauma patients with crush injury and rhabdomyolysis that received bicarbonate and mannitol therapy and compare that group to those patients with crush injury and rhabdomyolysis that did not receive such therapy.
 Having spent a significant amount of time researching that topic and performing a literature review, the student may wish to ALSO put together an evidence based review using the guidelines as set forth above.
 Similarly the student may choose to put together a didactic power point presentation for the residents on the Management of Crush Injury and Renal Protection Strategies in such patients.
+Please note that extra credit will not be sufficient to convert an B to an A if the student fails to score at or above the 70th percentile on the NBME examination.